samyaksankhesara2003/boilerplate_node/README.md

 - `@repo/validator`: a wrapper around Joi, providing utilities for validating and sanitizing user input.
 - `@repo/mailer`: Handles email functionality, including sending emails using predefined templates and configurations.
 - `@repo/utils`: utility functions for string manipulation, date formatting, object manipulation, and more.
+- `@repo/storage-service`: a simple AWS S3 service that can be used for uploading, downloading, and deleting files.

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).